afarhan39/RecipeApp/README.md

 ## Explanation

 1. This is the main page of the app.
-User can click + Button to add task as desired.
+User can click + Button to add recipe as desired.
 <p align="center">
   <img src=https://user-images.githubusercontent.com/24514082/29495139-5907f7d4-85eb-11e7-8a8d-55dfc3e56bd2.png width="200">
 </p>